Artie Burns: 2016

-The Pittsburgh Steelers selected Burns in the first round with the 25th overall pick in the 2016 NFL Draft.
-He was the first cornerback selected by the Steelers in the first round since Chad Scott was selected 24th overall in 1997 NFL Draft.
+The Pittsburgh Steelers selected Burns in the first round with the 25th overall pick in the 2016 NFL draft.
+He was the first cornerback selected by the Steelers in the first round since Chad Scott was selected 24th overall in 1997 NFL draft.
 On June 8, 2016, the Steelers signed him to a four-year, $9.59 million rookie contract with a $5.17 million signing bonus.

 Burns was expected to compete against Ross Cockrell and Senquez Golson for the role as the second cornerback in training camp.
 His development was delayed after suffering a strained quad that limited his participation in training camp and caused him to miss the first three preseason games.
-He started the season as the third cornerback behind veterans William Gay and Ross Cockrell.
+He started the season as the third cornerback behind veterans William Gay and Cockrell.
 Safety Sean Davis was designated the starting nickelback for the start of the season.
 On September 12, 2016, he made his professional debut against the Washington Redskins.
-On October 16, 2016, Burns made a season-high five solo tackles during a 15–30 loss to the Miami Dolphins.
+On October 16, 2016, Burns made a season-high five solo tackles during a 30–15 loss to the Miami Dolphins.
 The following game, he made four solo tackles during a loss against the New England Patriots.
 Burns was promoted to the starting nickelback position for the sixth game of the season after fellow rookie Sean Davis played in the slot for the first five games.

 On November 6, 2016, Burns started his first career game against the Baltimore Ravens and intercepted a pass by Joe Flacco in the first quarter.
-He was named the starter over William Gay and his interception was the first of any Steelers defensive back of the season.
-The following game, Burns recorded six combined tackles in a 35-30 loss to the Dallas Cowboys.
-In a Week 11 matchup with the Cleveland Browns, he made three solo tackles and intercepted Cody Kessler on the Brown's first drive, helping the Pittsburgh Steelers win 24-9.
-On December 4, 2016, Burns recorded a season-high six solo tackles and an assisted tackle during a 24-14 win over the New York Giants.
+He was named the starter over Gay and his interception was the first of any Steelers defensive back of the season.
+The following game, Burns recorded six combined tackles in a 35–30 loss to the Dallas Cowboys.
+In a Week 11 matchup with the Cleveland Browns, he made three solo tackles and intercepted Cody Kessler on the Brown's first drive, helping the Pittsburgh Steelers win 24–9.
+On December 4, 2016, Burns recorded a season-high six solo tackles and an assisted tackle during a 24–14 win over the New York Giants.
 The next game, the Pittsburgh Steelers defeated the Buffalo Bills and Burns made three solo tackles and intercepted Tyrod Taylor for his third pick of the season.
-On January 1, 2017, he racked up a season-high eight combined tackles and deflected a pass as the Steelers defeated the Cleveland Browns 27-24.
+On January 1, 2017, he racked up a season-high eight combined tackles and deflected a pass as the Steelers defeated the Cleveland Browns 27–24.

 He finished his rookie season with a total of 65 combined tackles, 13 pass deflections, and three interceptions in 16 games and nine starts.
 He also played 810 out of 1,046 defensive snaps.
-Burns started the last seven games of the season as the Steelers' outside cornerback opposite Ross Cockrell, with veteran William Gay covering the slot.
-On January 8, 2017, Burns started in his first career postseason game and recorded three solo tackles and one assist in the Pittsburgh Steelers' 30-12 AFC Wild Card Round victory over the Miami Dolphins.
+Burns started the last seven games of the season as the Steelers' outside cornerback opposite Cockrell, with veteran Gay covering the slot.
+On January 8, 2017, Burns started in his first career postseason game and recorded three solo tackles and one assist in the Pittsburgh Steelers' 30–12 AFC Wild Card Round victory over the Miami Dolphins.